 \authorrunning{E. Marcuzzo et al.}

 \abstract {The nature of dark matter (DM) is still debated.
 While cold DM (CDM) is the standard paradigm, warm DM (WDM) composed of thermal relics may ease some small-scale tensions in the $\Lambda$CDM framework.
-Line-intensity mapping (LIM) offers a novel probe of DM properties.} {To explore the potential of LIM surveys in constraining the WDM particle mass by means of the \cii power spectrum (PS), we provide forecasts for the Deep Spectroscopic Survey (DSS) to be performed with the Fred Young Submillimeter Telescope (FYST) at $z\simeq3.6$ and extend the analysis to larger sky coverage, higher sensitivity, and/or increased spectral resolution.} {We develop a formulation for the \cii PS based on the halo-model approach, incorporating the uncertainty in the luminosity function (LF) through two alternative parameterisations, one optimistic and the other more conservative.
-We perform a Bayesian analysis on mock data to derive constraints on the WDM particle mass ($m_\mathrm{WDM}$).} {In a CDM universe, the DSS yields lower limits on $m_\mathrm{WDM}$ at $95\%$ credibility level (CL) of $1.10$ keV and $0.58$ keV when considering the optimistic and pessimistic LF ($\alpha = -1.1$), respectively.
+Line-intensity mapping (LIM) offers a novel probe of DM properties.} {To explore the potential of LIM surveys in constraining the WDM particle mass ($m_\mathrm{WDM}$) by means of the \cii power spectrum (PS), we provide forecasts for the Deep Spectroscopic Survey (DSS) to be performed with the Fred Young Submillimeter Telescope at $z\simeq3.6$ and extend the analysis to larger sky coverage, higher sensitivity, and/or increased spectral resolution.} {We developed a formulation for the \cii PS based on the halo-model approach, incorporating the uncertainty in the luminosity function (LF) through two alternative parameterisations, one optimistic and the other more conservative.
+We performed a Bayesian analysis on mock data to derive constraints on $m_\mathrm{WDM}$.} {In a CDM universe, the DSS yields lower limits on $m_\mathrm{WDM}$, at a $95\%$ credibility level, of $1.10$ keV and $0.58$ keV when considering the optimistic and pessimistic LF ($\alpha = -1.1$), respectively.
 Ambitious surveys can improve these figures to $5.82$ keV and $1.90$ keV, and assuming a steeper faint-end slope ($\alpha = -1.9$) further boosts the constraints even beyond those obtained in the optimistic scenario.
-A fivefold increase in spectral resolution enhances sensitivity to the damping scale associated to redshift-space distortions, tightening the constraints on the WDM particle mass by a factor of up to $\sim1.8$.
-Finally, Bayesian inference on mock data with $m_\mathrm{WDM}=3$ keV results in a well-constrained and unbiased posterior only in futuristic survey setups.} {Upcoming LIM surveys can provide meaningful limits on $m_\mathrm{WDM}$, although the negligible contribution from small haloes reduces the constraining power of the \cii PS.
+A fivefold increase in spectral resolution enhances sensitivity to the damping scale associated with redshift-space distortions, tightening the constraints on $m_\mathrm{WDM}$ by a factor of up to $\sim1.8$.
+Finally, Bayesian inference on mock data with $m_\mathrm{WDM}=3 \ \mathrm{keV}$ results in a well-constrained and unbiased posterior only in futuristic survey setups.} {Upcoming LIM surveys can provide meaningful limits on $m_\mathrm{WDM}$, although the negligible contribution from small haloes reduces the constraining power of the \cii PS.
 Future progress will benefit from combining multiple redshifts and emission lines, opening the way to competitive constraints on the nature of DM.}

 \keywords{methods: statistical -- galaxies: high-redshift -- galaxies: luminosity function, mass function -- dark matter -- \\ large-scale structure of Universe }